LBonassi95/NumericTCORE/README.md

 # Example

-While inside the NumericTCORE folder, to compile the first instance of counters with ntcore^\Delta you can run:
+While inside the NumericTCORE folder, to compile the first instance of counters with ntcore^+ you can run:

 ```python ./bin/ntcore.py benchmark/fn-counters/domain.pddl benchmark/fn-counters/instance_2.pddl . --delta_mode```